-The comedy in this show is fantastic as it balances absurd humour and satire fairly well throughout most of the series while still managing the odd moment of touching friendship and drama.
+The comedy in this show is fantastic (at least for my tastes) as it balances absurd humour and satire fairly well throughout most of the series while still managing the odd moment of touching friendship and drama.
 While the occasional boob joke may intrude, for the most part the show relies on situational comedy and it plays the fish out of water card with precision and for merciless laughs.

 Highlights include Satan’s dilemma over whether to use his power to cook chips when the fryer breaks.
 This is a moment stretched out for dramatic tension.
 He stands poised but frozen in indecision.
 He doesn’t have much power.
 But they won’t be first in sales if they can’t sell the chips.
 What should he do?
 And then the moment is broken and we see him hanging his head in utter defeat.